iurena94/Programming-and-Computational-CIS-2300-/README.md

 # Programming-and-Computational-CIS-2300-
 Assignments from CIS 2300

-This repository follows my progression of learning python during the Baruch College CIS 2300 Course.
+This repository follows my progression of learning python as a new learner during the Baruch College CIS 2300 Course.
-Each assignments revolves around a different element in python, beginning with variables and inputs in week 1 and ending with dictionaries in week 13.
+Each assignment revolved around a different aspect of python and was demonstrated in the corresponding week.
 # Topic List:

 Week #1: Variables, Strings, Input